marle3003/mokapi/docs/examples/tutorials/running-mokapi-github-action.md

+---
+title: "Running Mokapi in CI/CD: Mock APIs for Automated Testing"
+description: Learn how to use Mokapi in CI/CD pipelines to mock APIs, automate tests, and ensure reliable backend validation without live dependencies.
+---
 # Running Mokapi in a CI/CD Pipeline

 Integrating Mokapi into a CI/CD pipeline ensures API contracts and Kafka topics interactions are validated before deployment.